UKCloud/documentation/articles/vmware/vmw-how-upgrade-edge.md

 #### vApp network edges

 vApps and vApp networks have some optional capabilities that require the use of an NSX edge services gateway in the underlying network.
-This is often due to the vApp being configured as "fenced", requiring you to use NAT to communicate outside of the vApp.
+This is often due to the vApp being configured as *fenced*, requiring you to use NAT to communicate outside of the vApp.
 If you've configured a vApp network with any of the following, an NSX edge services gateway is required:

 - NAT